 People that are low in self awareness: Don’t know what is causing them to feel angry, upset, agitated etc and pass these emotions onto others Have little capacity for self reflection and thus growth and maturation Don’t know what they want or stand for in life and can be easily led by others as a result

-Example: Homer is the perfect example of a character with little or no self awareness.
+Example: Homer Simpson is the perfect example of a character with little or no self awareness.
 Because of his outgoing nature (High I style on DISC) he is prone to flights of fancy, often getting into a variety of bizarre situations.
 He is extremely fickle, easily succumbs to boredom, can be easily angered (especially by Bart), often makes offensive remarks without realising it, and doesn’t really seem to have a clue as to what he wants in life.
-He is extremely lovable as a character, but would be a very difficult person to be around in real life.
+He is extremely loveable as a character, but would be a very difficult person to be around in real life.